Henry Morse: Biography

 Returning to England at the end of 1633 he laboured in London, in the St Giles-in-the-Fields area.
 In 1635 plague was brought on boats from Flanders.
 Morse himself contracted the illness while nursing the sick, but recovered.
 Here he worked with John Southworth, raising funds for food and medicine.
 Arrested on 27 February 1636, he was imprisoned in Newgate.
 On 22 April he was brought to the bar charged with being a priest and having withdrawn the king's subjects from their faith and allegiance.
 He was found guilty on the first count, not guilty on the second, and his sentence was deferred.
 On 23 April he made his solemn profession of the three vows to Father Edward Lusher.
 He was released on bail for 10,000 florins, 20 June 1637, at the insistence of Queen Henriette Maria.
 In order to free his sureties he voluntarily went into exile when the royal proclamation was issued ordering all priests to leave the country before 7 April 1641, and became chaplain to Gage's English regiment in the service of Spain.

 In 1643, he returned to England; arrested after about a year and a half he was imprisoned at Durham and Newcastle, and sent by sea to London.
-On 30 January, he was again brought to the bar and condemned on his previous conviction.
+By this time the (strongly anti-Catholic) Parliamentarians were in power in the capital, meaning that Morse could no longer be saved by a royal intervention.
+On 30 January 1645, he was again brought to the bar and condemned on his previous conviction.
 On 1 February 1645 his hurdle was drawn by four horses and the French ambassador attended with all his suite, as also did Lois, Count of Egmont, and the Portuguese Ambassador.
 Morse was allowed to hang until he was dead.
 At the quartering, the footmen of the French Ambassador and of the Count of Egmont dipped their handkerchiefs into Morse's blood.

 Venerated from 8 December 1929, and beatified on 15 December 1929, he was named one of the Forty Martyrs of England and Wales in 1970.

 In 2012, a Catholic church dedicated to Henry Morse was built on Shelfanger Road in Diss, replacing the church of the Most Holy Trinity.